dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     To create a project or change a project's allowed email list, contact
     |support_email|_.

-When you open a project, the project page is displayed as shown in :numref:`Figure %s <AdminProjectPage>`, where tabs organize tasks into logical groups.
+A project's page is displayed as shown in :numref:`Figure %s <AdminProjectPage>`, where tabs organize tasks into logical groups.

 .. figure:: ../_images/leap_admin_project_admin_project_page.png
     :name: AdminProjectPage